 Ultimately, the transformation envisioned in Escape Fire will take more than this fledgling integrative health movement itself to spearhead and coordinate all that needs doing.
 This is a HUGE gig.
 It will require tons of political capital, a daunting prospect made even more challenging in the present environment in which neither side of the congressional aisle has much in reserve.

 And we should honestly ask ourselves can even a discussion about achieving these goals be meaningful without the participation of the affinity stakeholders in preventive medicine, in lifestyle and environmental medicine, as well as those in markets that are outside the care culture whose work in nutrition, exercise, healthy places is also asserting a whole-person health value that begins even before diagnosis is required.

 The integrative health industry has certainly earned its rightful place at the table of transformation.
 As far as I know, true prevention remains the only magic bullet “cure” for most chronic disease, including the malignant varieties.
 Our industry not only understands this better than most, it is organized—from its educational establishment, to a licensed clinical culture that is heavy on primary care—to move us in that direction.

 This is the message that Escape Fire delivers in a very powerful, often inspirational way.
 But it needs repeating.
 And repeating.
 In a coherent, organized and consistent context.
 How would you script “Escape Fire: The Sequel”?

-Contact us today to schedule a complimentary 30-minute consultation to discuss your career strategy or business development needs.
+Conact us today to schedule a complimentary 30-minute consultation to discuss your business development or personal brand needs.